Abuse of notation: Equivalence classes

-For example, in modular arithmetic, a finite group of order n can be formed by partitioning the integers via the equivalence relation "x ~ y if and only if x ≡ y (mod n)".
-The elements of that group would then be [0], [1], ..., [n − 1], but in practice they are usually denoted simply as 0, 1, ..., n − 1.
+For example, in modular arithmetic, a finite group of order $n$ can be formed by partitioning the integers via the equivalence relation "$x \sim y$ if and only if $x \equiv y \ (\mathrm{mod}\ n)$".
+The elements of that group would then be $[0], [1], \dots, [n - 1]$, but in practice they are usually denoted simply as $0, 1, ..., n-1$.

 Another example is the space of (classes of) measurable functions over a measure space, or classes of Lebesgue integrable functions, where the equivalence relation is equality "almost everywhere".

 Subjectivity

 The terms "abuse of language" and "abuse of notation" depend on context.
 Writing "f : A → B" for a partial function from A to B is almost always an abuse of notation, but not in a category theoretic context, where f can be seen as a morphism in the category of sets and partial functions.